acim/go-ghost/README.md

 ## Obtaining client ID and client secret

-- you can find this inside table users of your Ghost database
+- you can find this inside table clients of your Ghost database
 - try with client ID ghost-frontend or ghost-admin and correlated client secret